opensearch-project/opensearch-migrations/TrafficCapture/README.md

 The Traffic Capture Puller then takes the captured traffic and sends it to the Traffic Replayer.
 The Traffic Replayer's logs (Tuples consisting of a request, a pair of responses) is then stored in persistent storage for the user's own analytics usages

+Note that the script must be manually started.

 Partial example output of OpenSearch Benchmark:

 ```